Help for Dandruff: What Really Works

 - The flakes caused by dandruff are white, and tend to have a thick, heavy texture.
 Itching, if it occurs, tends to be all over the scalp, not just in localized areas.
 Flakes are noticeable on the scalp as well as in the hair.

 - Flakes caused by a buildup of styling products tend not to be white (they're more translucent), and will appear on the hair and usually not the scalp.
+Itching can occur all over the scalp, especially if the styling products you use are highly fragranced.

 - Flakes caused by using minoxidil occur in scaly sheets of off-color skin in the areas where the medication is applied.
+Itching, if present, is confined to areas minoxidil was applied.

 - Antifungal agents: As mentioned above, fungus is the common culprit when it comes to dandruff (see our article on seborrheic dermatitis), so attacking the problem with a broad-spectrum antifungal ingredient (such as ketoconazole) can be helpful.
 Nizoral is an example of a shampoo that contains ketoconazole.

-- Zinc pyrithione: This is another antifungal medication, which does double duty by also discouraging bacteria.
+- Zinc pyrithione: This is another antifungal topical medication, which does double duty by also discouraging bacteria.
 Selsun Salon and Head & Shoulders rely on this ingredient for their dandruff-busting effects.

 - Coal tar: The most well-known coal-tar shampoo (and one that works) is Neutrogena T-Gel.
 Coal tar fights dandruff by slowing the rate at which the skin cells on your scalp die and flake off.
 It's not the most elegant ingredient—OK, it really does look and smell bad—but it's absolutely worth considering if you want to control stubborn dandruff.